Akash-Perla/ASIC-Design/README.md

 ![image](https://github.com/user-attachments/assets/bde3417b-dc61-4033-92f2-5ff0fae27367)

-### Day 3: Combinational ans sequential optimizations
+### Day 3: Combinational and sequential optimizations

 There are two types of optimisations: Combinational and Sequential optimisations.
 These optimisations are done inorder to achieve designs that are efficient in terms of area, power, and performance.